cxfcxf/embeddings/README.md

 # embeddings
-This binds to using redis, so if you dont have redis running, it will not work
+This binds to redis stack server for presistent storage, so if you dont have redis running, it will not work

+# pre-requests
+You will need cuda extention installed which be compatiable with pytorch version 2.0.0

 # Usage
+the basic idea of this is to load a gptq model and run embedding against it instead of requiring openAI connection

+the gptq model is 4 bits with 128 group size model which loses some precision but allow you to fit a larger model in VRAM, for reference [GTPQ](https://arxiv.org/pdf/2210.17323.pdf)

 ## storing documents into vector store
 ```bash